This blog originally appeared on the World Economic Forum website here. To learn more about our presence and learnings at Davos, click here.

 Smart refrigerators can track food quantity and quality.
 They can send alerts or recommended purchase orders, even suggesting the quality of food to be bought based on usage patterns.

 It can enable stores to sell foods that are still good for a longer period by enhanced detection through sensors.
 For example, all Danish supermarket chains already have a food waste reduction strategy.
 IoT can make it exponentially more effective.

 Enable surplus food to be shared.

-It can empower stores, hotels, restaurants and other typical food wastage hotspots to give food to local charities and other distribution programmes rather than throw it away.
-The IoT can disseminate information in real time to every stakeholder, making sharing more efficient.
+It can empower stores, hotels, restaurants, and other typical food wastage hotspots to give food to local charities and other distribution programs rather than throw it away.
+IoT can disseminate information in real time to every stakeholder, making sharing more efficient.

 Solving world hunger is not only an ethical or humanitarian issue.
 It is strongly correlated to global growth and prosperity.
 Hidden hunger can cost a country 1% of its annual GDP, a 2015 study by the University of Nottingham suggested.
 Annual costs associated with child undernutrition cost several African countries more than 16% of national GDP, suggested another study.
 The opportunity is huge.
 Using fast-maturing IoT technologies can accelerate the end of one of humanity’s most tragic problems.